 Permitted and potential Capacity.
 The Authority adopted a Final Environmental Impact Statement on February 26, 2009 for the long-term development of the landfill.
 In May 2012, the financing for land acquisition of 686 acres was completed.
 The proposed maximum build-out of the new footprint is 142 acres with an estimated capacity of 19,100,000 cu. yds.
 The total area of landfill footprint disturbance is approximately 165 acres.
 The remaining 521 acres located north and south of county route 20 will be used as buffer or for potential wetland mitigation in the future.
 The landfill extension is permitted and constructed in phases of about 25 acres.
 The initial 25 acre phase was permitted in January 2014.
-The first phase of the extension consists of 3 cells about 8 acres each.
-Estimated capacity for this phase is 2,000,000 cu. yds.
-Construction of Cell 5 began in April 2014 and will be completed in the fall of 2015.
-The total build-out of Cells 5-7 will take place over an estimated 25 year period.

 Future footprint extensions on the 145 acre footprint will take place as required.